 And so Sarit began his direct rule.
 He first increased his popularity through despotic benevolence by means of populist policies.
 Electricity rates were cut, flea markets were set up, tap water was given for free and school tuition rates were reduced.

-In addition, Sarit had been influenced by his learning about the kings of Sukhothai, who had ruled as a father might take care of his children; Sarit would therefore become a paternalistic leader.
+In addition, Sarit had been influenced by his learning about the kings of the ancient kingdom of Sukhothai, who had ruled as a father might take care of his children; Sarit would therefore be a paternalistic leader.
 “The prime minister,” he said, “is the father of a large family”.
-With his background in Isan, Sarit did not neglect the provinces and made personal tours of the provinces.
+With his background from the provicinal Northeast, Sarit did not neglect the provinces and made personal tours of the provinces.
 He also emphasised the concept of development.
-Another of Sarit’s slogan would be “Water flows, electricity is bright and the streets are convenient”.
+Another of Sarit’s slogan would be “Water flows, electricity is bright and the streets are good”.
 After a World Bank visit, Sarit launched Thailand’s first five-year development plan in 1961.
 Again, Sarit deviated from the policies pursued by Pridi and Phibun: he disagreed with the state-led development plans of the 1930s.
 Instead, development was to be reached through “the encouragement of economic growth in the private sector”.
 Sarit also collaborated closely with the United States, and funding continued pouring in especially as the war in neighbouring Vietnam escalated.
 In 1963, American aid to Thailand would total $43 million.

 As a traditionalist, Sarit was extremely loyal to the monarchy.
 During his time as prime minister, King Bhumibol would restore the Royal Ploughing Ceremony, and National Day would be changed from the date of the 1932 revolution to the king’s birthday.
 Sarit also realised that he lacked the skills and interest for diplomacy- the United States had initially dismissed him as a vulgar drunkard- and so he requested that the king visit foreign nations to boost Thailand’s profile abroad.